 Your child should have healthy teeth and gums for overall good health as injured, diseased or poorly developed teeth can lead to:

 - Painful and dangerous infections

 - Speech problems

 So when it comes to keeping children's mouths healthy, oral health routines such as brushing twice a day, flossing once a day and visiting the dentist regularly are very essential.

-In addition to good home care, some preventive dental procedures in the clinic can also help keep children's teeth healthy, we will talk about the most common pediatric dental procedures, whether in the context of prevention or treatment through the article.
+In addition to good home care, some of the various preventive dental procedures in the clinic can also help keep children's teeth healthy, we will talk about the most common pediatric dental procedures either in the context of prevention or treatment through the article.

 Preventive Pediatric Dental Procedures